Table of Contents

 Traditionally, the Hanukkiah is placed in a window for all to see the light.
 Jesus tells us to put the lamp on a lampstand so that others will glorify the Father by witnessing what He has done.

 “You are the light of the world.
 A city that is set on a hill cannot be hidden.
 Nor do they light a lamp and put it under a basket, but on a lampstand, and it gives light to all who are in the house.
 Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”

 How you glorify the Father makes an impact on others.
 It blesses them and spreads the love of Yeshua.
 By actively placing your “lamp on a lampstand,” you are leaving a family legacy to your children and your children’s children.

 Leave a Family Legacy That Makes a Difference

 The Maccabees were certainly different from those around them.
 They were a remnant that preserved the message of God and played a role in the birth of Messiah generations later.

-As Believers, we see this servant candle as the one which represents Jesus.
-And just as the shamash lights the other candles, Jesus gives us the fire of the Holy Spirit—igniting us to do His will.
+This Servant candle represents Jesus.
+And just as the Shamash lights the other candles, Jesus gives us the fire of the Holy Spirit—igniting us to do His will.

-As the Feast of Dedication—the Festival of Lights—is upon us, let us show the light of Yeshua to the world.
+As the Feast of Dedication—the Festival of Lights—is upon us, giving us an opportunity to show the light of Yeshua to the world.
 Let the Holy Spirit release His fire of spiritual awakening in us so that we will renew our minds and walk in alignment with Him.
 Let us rededicate our hearts to the Father so that we will be ready for the release of blessings He has for each of us during this holiday season.